salmonwatersheds/decoders/README.md

 # ** Correcting mistakes - do we do this code wise
 # Aiming to send CU/DU maps to COSEWIC secreteriat
 #
+# Stream populations: AIm to have a single file that corrects erros in NuSEDS by region?
+# Repo naming
+#
 --->